w3c/transitions/.github/ISSUE_TEMPLATE/ry-new.md

 # Status

-# Link to Last Call for Review of Proposed Amendments
+# Link to group's decision to request transition
 [TODO: eg minutes, CfC in GitHub, email]

 # Wide Review of Proposed Amendments
 [TODO: list of issues? email thread? horizontal review?]

+# Dependencies
+[TODO: are your dependencies likely to change and impact your document?]

 # Issues addressed